North Myrtle Beach Tours: Top-rated Sightseeing Along the Coast

 Myrtle Beach Safari

-Wildlife Encounters Tours occurs day and night, last around three hours, and reservations are recommended.
+Wildlife Encounters Tours occur day and night, last around three hours, and reservations are recommended.
 On this adventure, feed an African elephant, play with a tiger cub, and meet cheetahs and apes.
-At Preservation Station in North Myrtle Beach, visitors can see tigers for free.
+At Preservation Station in North Myrtle Beach, visitors observe tigers for free.
 However, guests can book a brief photo encounter and capture the moment.

 Reel Action Fishing Charters